lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 Because of these algorithmic improvements and the way I have designed the metric, I am able to use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
-This is a large improvement with strong theoretical and empirical support.
-Many previous scholars have suggested exactly this, giving it strong theoretical support.
+Many scholars have suggested exactly this change, giving it strong theoretical support.
 It keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.

-![With an impassible cliff face, Euclidean distance gives the wrong answer
+![With an impassable cliff face, Euclidean distance gives the wrong answer
 \label{hc_impassible}](./img/hc_impassable.jpg)

 Figure \ref{hc_impassible} shows how driving durations is able to get the right answer despite quirks in political geography.
 It represents the situation that
-\cite{fh2011} point out: the voters in red live atop a cliff, and the valley below (inhabited by the voters in blue) is impassible.
+\cite{fh2011} point out: the voters in red live atop a cliff, and the valley below (inhabited by the voters in blue) is impassable.
 In this case, it would be better to put the voters in red together, as they are "closer" together on all sorts of metrics that would matter: shared communities, public services, and so on.
 A compactness measure that used Euclidean distances would not be